ibm-bluemix-mobile-services/bluemix-simple-http-client-swift/README.md

     ]
 )

-BluemixHTTPSClient was tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+SimpleHttpClient was tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ```
 ## Setup

-The BluemixHTTPSClient is a simple abstraction layer on top of https://github.com/VeniceX/HTTPSClient.git, which uses several C libraries.
+The SimpleHttpClient is a simple abstraction layer on top of https://github.com/VeniceX/HTTPSClient.git, which uses several C libraries.
 There's a basic one time setup you'll need to perform in order to get these C libraries on your machine.

 #### Build on Linux